 Yes.
 The Shakespeare Workshop can function as an arts-elective for students and can run the course of a trimester or semester.

-Please fill this short form out so we have information about your school and goals.
+Please contact us and include basic information about your school and goals.
 We will then schedule a phone call with Jocelyn Greene.
 For residencies of more than 3 times, Jocelyn will come to the school and have a preliminary meeting with the Administration, PTO, Arts Committee etc.